-Baking soda can soothe the inflamed skin and reduce irritation and itching.
-Soaking in a lukewarm tub with ½ to 1 cup of baking soda may help reduce symptoms.
-Adding oatmeal to the bath can also ease itching.
+Baking soda can soothe inflamed skin and reduce irritation and itching.
+Soaking in a lukewarm or cool tub with baking soda may

 6. Urinary tract infection (UTI)

-A UTI causes pain and burning while urinating, a condition caused by extra acidity in the urinary tract.
+A UTI causes pain and burning while urinating due to extra acidity in the urinary tract.

 7. Diaper rash

-A baking soda bath can help gently remove the irritating germs and soothe sensitive skin.
+A baking soda bath can help remove the pathogens that cause irritation and soothe sensitive skin.

-For babies and small children, it is essential only to use a minimal amount of baking soda, as the dissolved baking soda may be absorbed through the skin.
+For babies and small children, it is essential only to use a minimal amount of baking soda, as the skin can absorb dissolved baking soda.

 The constant itching and irritation caused by chickenpox can feel like torture for many people, especially children.